mohyunho/ENAS-PdM/README.md

 <p align="center">
   <img width="800" src="/cnnlstm.png">
 </p>
 ENAS-PdM is a custom Evolutionary Algorithm specifically designed to optimize a Deep Network architecture used to predict the Remaining Useful Life (RUL) for predictive maintenance (PdM).
 Based on our [previous work](https://ieeexplore.ieee.org/abstract/document/9211058/) , the goal of this study is to find the best multi-head Convolutional Neural Network with Long Short Term Memory (CNN-LSTM) architecture for the RUL prediction.
-For that, we use evolutionary search to explore the combinatorial parameter space of a multi-head CNN-LSTM as shown below figure.
+For that, we use evolutionary search to explore the combinatorial parameter space of a multi-head CNN-LSTM as shown below figure. http://github.com - automatic!
 <p align="center">
   <img height="600" src="/cnn_c.png">
 </p>